sxxxhjjj/666/README.md

     if RefreshCombatCharacter then RefreshCombatCharacter() end
     if not HumanoidRootPart then return nil, nil, nil, 0 end

-    if EnhancedAstroEnabled then
-        for _, mob in ipairs(GetFarmCandidateMobs(false)) do
-            if IsAstroMob(mob) then
-                return mob, "Astro", nil, 1
-            end
-        end
-        return nil, nil, nil, 0
-    end

     local giant, prompt = nil, nil
     local heli, highMob, nearMob = nil, nil, nil local bestHP, nearDist = HighHPThreshold, math.huge
     local candidates = GetFarmCandidateMobs(false)

     for _, mob in ipairs(candidates) do
-        if not giant and not EnhancedAstroEnabled and mob.Name == "Giant ST toilet" then local lever = mob:FindFirstChild("lever")
+        if not giant and FarmTargetMode ~= "Astro 坚守模式" and mob.Name == "Giant ST toilet" then local lever = mob:FindFirstChild("lever")
             if lever then
                 local pr = lever:FindFirstChildOfClass("ProximityPrompt")
-                if pr then
-                    giant = mob
-                    prompt = pr
+                if pr then giant = mob; prompt = pr end end
-                end
-            end
         end